Startups, Start Here: Three Tips for Raising Investment Capital for Your Technical Innovation

 Raising capital from angel investors and venture capital firms can provide the funding needed to transform your innovation into a profitable company.
 But it doesn’t come easily, and for many it doesn’t come at all.

 It can be especially difficult for highly technical founding teams without a business background to communicate in terms that investors understand and that will capture their interest enough to invest in the company.
-If you’re a founder who is not so comfortable talking about business models, market opportunities, or channel strategies, here are three tips for effective communication with an investor audience:
+If you’re a founder who is not so comfortable talking about business models, market opportunities, or channel strategies, here are three tips for effective communication with investors:

 - Properly frame your investment pitch

 I’ve seen many pitches fail to capture the attention of the investor audience because the entrepreneur focused too heavily on the technology and product rather than business model and market opportunity.
 Of course you want investors to understand what’s special and unique about your innovation but remember, this is not a product pitch.
 Instead, it’s an opportunity to explain that there’s a big gap in the marketplace and a customer need that must be filled, and you have a profitable plan for doing just that.
 It doesn’t matter how novel or ingenious your invention is if you don’t have the execution plan in place to connect with and sell to a lucrative market.
 Investors are investing in you, the entrepreneur, and your business, not just the product.